Stability result for the extremal Gr\"unbaum distance between convex bodies: Introduction

 Moreover, it is clear that the equality $s(L)=1$ holds if and only if $L$ is symmetric and it is known that the equality $s(L)=n$ implies that $L$ is a simplex.
 See \cite{grunbaum} for more details.
 Thus, each convex body can be placed in such a way that $0 \in \inte L$ and $L \subset -nL$.

-We can see that Theorem \ref{twglowne} provides actually a series of stability results with the quality of the estimate depending on the convex body $L$.
-It is thus tempting to apply it for some specific convex body $L$ for which the modulus of convexity of the polar body is determined, besides the case $L=B_2^n$ that is already considered in the Theorem \ref{twglowne}.
-We do so in the following corollary.
+We can see that Theorem \ref{twglowne} provides actually a series of stability results with the quality of the estimate being expressed with the help of the modulus of the convexity of the polar body $L^{\circ}$.
+In general case, the modulus of convexity of the dual body, or some other measure of the smoothness, is necessary to state the Theorem.
+To use this result in practice for a specific convex body, one needs to determine or estimate the modulus of convexity of the polar body.
+It is thus tempting to apply Theorem \ref{twglowne} for some specific convex body $L$ for which the modulus of convexity of the polar body is known, besides the case $L=B_2^n$ that is already covered in case $(3)$.
+We do so in the following Corollary.
 By $B_p^n$ we shall denote the unit ball of the $\ell_p$ norm in $\mathbb{R}^n$ for $1 < p < \infty$, that is